pnp/sp-dev-fx-aces/samples/PrimaryTextCard-Follow-Documents/README.md

 ## Summary

-This example shows how to build an ACE with multiple card and quick views to get current user "Follow Documents" marked by **SharePoint social feature** and align with existing features from brother WebPart Solution described below.
+This example shows how to build an ACE with multiple card and quick views to get current user "Follow Documents" marked by in Office 365 Homepage.

-The sample uses **Microsoft Graph queries** to retrieve user social information of followed files and generate Thumbnails with links to support access to files.
+The sample uses **Microsoft Graph queries** to retrieve user **"Follow"** information of followed files and generate Thumbnails with links to support access to files.

-This is a **Phase 3** project to make the full cycle of solutions using different capabilities from SPFX Framework:
-- **Phase 2** [Follow-Document-WebPart](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-follow-document) SPFX webPart helps to easily identify/follow user key documents from all Tenant and easily access them in Modern Pages and Microsoft Teams.
-- **Phase 1** [Follow-Document-Command-Extension](https://github.com/pnp/sp-dev-fx-extensions/tree/main/samples/react-command-follow-document) SPFX extension where users are allow to select and manage Followed Document in Libraries to be used in this project.

 Available features:
 - ACE redirect link.